tabersays/AI-Project/README.md

 Makefile

-Q: Thomas, how do you use your Makefile?
+Q: How do you use your Makefile?

 A: I added instructions to the Makefile.

+Remember to check issues for other items of note.